k9w/instructions/git.md

 The distributed nature of Git allows one person to clone another's repository, or for one to upload their own repo to a server or another machine they can access.
-Git supports a number fo workflows around this.
+Git supports a number of workflows around this.

 The examples thus far in this guide assume you started the repo above